Robbie-H/CompGIT/README.md

 The aforementioned paper by Gallardo et.al. considers the more general case of projective varieties by a reductive group.
 However, in most applications the group is simple or semisimple.
 This has the advantage that we can use existing libraries in Sagemath for simple groups.

+## Credit and citations
+Please consider citing the following references if you use this software for your own projects/papers:
+* P. Gallardo, J. Martinez-Garcia, H-B Moon, and D. Swinarski.
+“Computation of GIT quotients of semisimple groups”. arXiv:2308.08049 (2023).
+* R. Hanson and J. Martinez-Garcia.
+The CompGIT GitHub homepage. https://github.com/Robbie-H/CompGIT.

 # Dependencies

 * SageMath version 9.0 or later and the SageMath standard library,